Easy Pan Fried Boneless Pork Chops

 How To Store Pork Chops

-Store the pork chops in an airtight container or cover it with plastic wrap and keep it in the refrigerator.
+Store the pork chops in an airtight container or cover them with plastic wrap and keep them in the refrigerator.

 Here’s a few sides to serve with pork chops that are easy to make and always a delicious addition to dinner.